ritza-co/speakeasy-examples/google-sheet-mcp-server-api/README.md

 ### Installation

-1. Install dependencies using uv:
+1. Install the dependencies using uv:

 ```bash
 uv sync
 ```

 2. Open the `app.py` file and replace the value of `SERVICE_ACCOUNT_FILE` with the path to the JSON service account file.
-For a reference on how to generate the service account file, refer to this [Google Sheets quickstart for Claude](https://www.speakeasy.com/mcp/using-mcp/google-sheet-claude-quickstart)
+For a reference on how to generate the service account file, refer to this [Google Sheets quickstart for Claude](https://www.speakeasy.com/mcp/using-mcp/google-sheet-claude-quickstart).

 3. Run the server: